A-1 Pest Control North Carolina

 Paravespula vulgaris

 In North Carolina, you can find a variety of stinging insects in your backyard.
 Some of them are social and hang out with hundreds to thousands of other stinging insects in nests designed to accommodate their numbers.
 Others are solitary creatures that prefer their own company.
-To learn more about the stinging insects that we often encounter in our area, please keep reading.
+When working or playing outside, it’s important to keep your eyes peeled for any potentially dangerous insects.

 Bumble bee example